vchlum/wireless-hid/README.md

   - Log out & log in
   - `gnome-extensions enable wireless-hid@chlumskyvaclav.gmail.com`

-## Install dependencies:
+## Install dependencies
-  - gnome-shell (`gnome-extensions` command)
+  - `gnome-shell` (`gnome-extensions` command)
-  - libglib2.0-bin
+  - `libglib2.0-bin`

-## Development dependencies: (Only required for `make gtk4`)
+## Development dependencies
+  - This is only required for the `gtk4` build target
+    - If you don't know what that is, you don't need this
-  - libgtk-4-bin
+  - `libgtk-4-bin`

 ## Extension settings:
   > Hide unknown battery states:
   - Some devices misreport disconnected batteries as connected
     - To work around this, devices with un unknown battery state can optionally be hidden
-    - This is off by default, as it can cause issues and hide some worknig devices
+    - This is off by default, as it can cause issues and hide some working devices